benjreinhart/syte/README.md

 ```
 mysite
 ├── layouts
-│   └── main.ejs
+│   └── app.ejs
 ├── pages
 │   └── index.md
-└── site.json
+└── app.json
 ```

 Note:

-* The `layouts` directory, `pages` directory, and `site.json` file are mandatory.
+* The `layouts` directory, `pages` directory, and `app.json` file are mandatory.
-* `site.json` can contain any arbitrary context you want and will be available in the ejs files.
+* `app.json` can contain any arbitrary context you want and will be available in the ejs files.
 * The `pages` directory can contain any number markdown (`.md`) or ejs (`.ejs`) files.
 * Pages can be nested arbitrarily deep.
 Their URLs will be the path to the file relative to the `pages` directory.